noahehall/theBookOfNoah/0current/virtualization/docker/docker.md

   - finish copying stuff from the old docker cheatsheet
   - redo the buildkit notes, doesnt look like we finished and surely dont remember them
     - might also be in one of the other 100000 dockerfiles
+  - redo the dockerfile notes: its been awhile since you took a hardlook at the reference

 ## links